vtex-apps/io-documentation/docs/en/Recipes/store-management/enabling-404-pages.md

 In VTEX IO, 404 pages are **natively** enabled for inexistent product pages and for URLs that have more than one invalid segment.
 But in addition, it is also possible to allow 404 pages when URLs have a **single** invalid segment, as shown in the step by step section below.

 <div class="alert alert-info">
 Due to implementation rules, the native functionality of 404 pages does not function for URLs originating from user searches.
-The reason behind this is that URLs originating from product searches include the <code>map=ft</code> parameter in their path, parameter which helps the platform to interpret that such URL segments reflect user performed searches, and thus should not be interpreted as non-existent, which would lead to a 404 page being rendered.
+The reason behind this is that URLs originating from product searches include the <code>map=ft</code> parameter in their path, helping the platform to interpret that such URL segments reflect user performed searches, and thus should not be interpreted as non-existent (which would lead to a 404 page being rendered).
 <div>

 <div class="alert alert-warning">